 - Can these wire be “trimmed down” to fit or should I pull that wire out and replace it with smaller gauge wire?

-This electrical wiring question came from: Robert, a Homeowner from Oregon City, OR.
+This electrical wiring question came from: Robert, a Homeowner in Oregon.

 Thanks for your electrical wiring question Robert.

 How to Install and Connect Long Distance Electrical Wiring

 Skill Level: Intermediate to Advanced.
 This electrical project is best performed by a Licensed Electrician.

 Tools Required: Basic Electricians Pouch Hand Tools and a Voltage Tester.

 Estimated Time: Depends on personal level experience, ability to work with tools.

 Precaution: Identify the circuit, turn it OFF and Tag it with a Note before working with the wiring.

 Notice: Installing additional electrical wiring should be done according to local and national electrical codes with a permit and be inspected.